 Budget Belize Island Hopping: Sailing the Barrier Reef with Raggamuffin Tours

-Last week, Jamie and I set sail with Raggamuffin Tours.
+Last week, Jamie and I set sail with Raggamuffin Tours (now called Ragga Sailing Adventures).
 This was not your regular day sail.
 The adventure included 3 full days of fishing, snorkeling and island-hopping (Caye-hopping technically) along the 2nd largest barrier reef in the world.

 It was awesome.

 We were on a gorgeous catamaran with our own private chef, a captain, and 2 crew members.
 We were barefoot the entire time – in fact, our flip-flops were collected as we boarded the boat on day one.
 We overnighted on two tiny sandy cayes off the Belize coast – one night in an over-the-water hut waking to the sunrise and the SLAP of a pelican dive-bombing fish just feet from our window.

 Did I recently come into a great fortune?
 Did I win the Belizean lottery?
 Nope.
 Raggamuffin Tours makes this experience affordable…so while you are not on this boat alone (we shared the large catamaran with a total of 18 fellow passengers: a couple from Toronto, one from Australia, one from Santa Claus, Indiana, a Dutch family of four and a mixed group of backpackers traveling through Mexico and Central America from all over the UK), Raggamuffin also makes this experience a once-in-a-lifetime unforgettable adventure.

 We camped one night falling asleep under a full moon and stirring to the rumble of thunder and stunning gorgeous black morning skies.